 With lots of beautiful beaches, rejuvenating spas, and diving hot spots in the corals or partying hard all night, Koh Samui, is a non-stop beehive of activity.
 This resort town, full of upscale hotels and fancy bars and restaurants, is the second largest island of Thailand and is situated in the Gulf.

 The mere mention of the name Koh Samui conjures up visions of a dream paradise, accessible only to the rich and mighty.
 This, however, is far from the truth.
 While some areas do reek of opulence and luxury, there are plenty of places where one can simply chill out and enjoy the island’s laid-back lifestyle.
-So without any further hesitation, here is a list of the top attractions and activities, anyone can partake in on your Koh Samui vacations.
+So without any further hesitation, here is a list of the top attractions and activities that anyone can partake in, when in Koh Samui.

 Top activities in Koh Samui

 Koh Samui, is a virtual treasure trove of idyllic beaches and secluded coves, all within easy reach of a short ride by car or bike.
 Chaweng and Lamai are the two most popular beaches in Koh Samui, but they remain overcrowded most of the time.

 Koh Samui offers elephant trekking but please